An applicant must meet the admission requirements for the Toulouse Graduate School as well as the following program requirements:

 - January 1 for summer admission

-All questions about the graduate program should be directed to Gloria Blair, Graduate Student Coordinator, (Gloria.Blair@unt.edu) at 940-565-4564 or in room 207 of the General Academic Building.
+All questions about the graduate program should be directed to the Graduate Student Coordinator (firstname.lastname@example.org) at 940-565-4564 or in room 205 of Sycamore Hall.

 If a GPA evaluation is 3.0 or above, a candidate may be admitted conditionally, provided that GRE scores are submitted during the first semester of enrollment.
 NEW: All applicants for the fall 2016 term and beyond must submit GRE scores as part of their admission packet before they will be considered for admission.
 International students must submit a minimum TOEFL score of 550 (paper-based,) 213 from a computerized TOEFL or 79 Internet-based test in addition to GRE scores.
 Visit UNT International or contact the International Admissions and Recruitment Office at 940-565-2442 for more information about International Admissions.